Blog

 2. Establish the positioning

-We’ve set the communication pillars – focusing not on features (information about courses, teachers or networking), but on the benefits for the target market (become a better leader, learn from peers that are facing similar challenges, get a 360 degree on business).
+We’ve set the communication pillars, focusing not on features (information about courses, teachers, or networking) but on the benefits for the target market (e.g., becoming a better leader, learning from peers facing similar challenges, and getting a 360-degree view of business).

-We wanted to ensure clients getting in touch with the marketing assets truly thought it spoke to them and that they could easily differentiate between other programs and those of our clients.
+We wanted to ensure that clients contacted us honestly, thought the marketing assets spoke to them, and could easily differentiate between other programs and our clients.

 3. Increase urgency

-We also highlighted aspects that would encourage conversion – FOMO (fear of missing out), focusing on why start a program now.
-We also started planning events that would have a set deadline to register and would show interest in the courses before the application deadline.
+We also highlighted aspects encouraging conversion, such as FOMO (fear of missing out), focusing on why students should start a program now.
+We also began planning events with a set registration deadline and events that would show interest in the courses before the application deadline.

 4. Go to market with all the above

 To begin with, we’ve updated all marketing materials to include the messaging agreed above.
-Then, we’ve created new ones – articles, brochure, testimonials, interviews with alumni and lecturers, to highlight the USPs established.
+Then, we’ve created new ones – articles, brochures, testimonials, interviews with alumni and lecturers, to highlight the USPs established.

-Finally, we started deploying them on all marketing channels agreed – social media, digital ads, email marketing, partnerships with business communities, etc.
+Finally, we started deploying them on all agreed-upon marketing channels, such as social media, digital ads, email marketing, partnerships with business communities, etc.

-It is important to note that marketing is a long term game, even more so in the B2B space.
-In order to see optimal results, there needs to be consistency.
-The leads were repeatedly exposed to the messaging of the clients and interest increased steadily, with more people attending events, following the brand on social media accounts and signing up for the newsletter.
+It is important to note that marketing is a long-term game, even more so in B2B.
+Consistency is essential for seeing optimal results.
+The leads were repeatedly exposed to the clients' messaging, and interest increased steadily.
+More people attended events, followed the brand on social media accounts, and signed up for the newsletter.

 Results

-“The program has evolved so much that it seems like it’s now selling itself” – Academic Director of client
+“The program has evolved so much that now it seems like it’s selling itself” – Academic Director.